Báez hits 2 HRs, Cubs beat Tigers for 11,000th franchise win

 UP NEXT

-The teams play the second of three games Tuesday evening, with Spencer Turnbull (2-2, 3.65) starting against an undetermined Cubs starter.
+The teams play the second of three games Tuesday evening, with Spencer Turnbull (2-2, 3.65) starting against Tyler Chatwood (2-1, 5.40), who will be activated from the 10-day disabled list.
+Chatwood (back) last pitched on Aug.
+6.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports